Pink Stream: Master Classes

 The classes range between 1- 3 hours in length per session and are offered as a short series of related topics or individual classes that can be chosen based on practitioner interest and need.
 The classes are intended for both play therapy clinicians and play therapy supervisors.
 These interactive classes are all on-line live and participants are sent material in advance of the class for review and reflection.

-Check the training calendar for dates
+View the 2024 training calendar

 Enter the Metaphorical Journey: Inquiry Skills for Play Therapists